 This album is the first compilation that overviewed Moondog’s entire music career, spanning over several music labels.
 It features many rare tracks, including his early singles and EPs recorded in the late 1940s and the 1950s.

 Moondog’s music is an eclectic mix of styles: jazz (swing and bebop), classical, Native American music, and Latin American music (rumba).
-It is characterized by pulse-like rhythm influenced by Native American music, counterpoint like J.S.
+It is characterized by its pulse-like rhythm influenced by Native American music, counterpoint like J.S.
 Bach, irregular time signature excluding 4/4 time, use of musical instruments he invented, and incorporation of environmental sounds in the city such as subway trains and foghorns.
 It is avant-garde, but humorous and accessible.

 His music of the 1940s and 1950s had a strong influence on early minimal music composers, such as Philip Glass and Steve Reich.